AzDocs/AzDocs/Wiki/Azure.md

 - Update the certificate if you pass a renewed certificate in the keyvault, AppGw & HTTPS listener
 - Create the following components for you (again automatically named based on the ingress domainname): Backendpool, Healthprobe, HTTP Setting, HTTPS Listener, routing rules a HTTP listener with autoredirect to HTTPS.
 - The script will make sure everything is setup correctly & that your backend is reachable with a healthcheck.
 Your pipeline will fail if the backend is not reachable.

+## Content Security Policy Automation
+*Make sure you followed the information from [Creating Entrypoints](#creating-entrypoints) first.*
+By default the Application Gateway will not modify anything about the Content Security Policy (CSP).
+However, to create a secure environment for your end-users, you want to make sure no unwanted content gets loaded into the users browser (you don't want attackers to inject something).
+To enforce this we've created a script which adds the CSP headers to each response by the application gateway.
+This means what if, for whatever reason, the developer forgets or omits to add the CSP header to his page, the gateway will act as a backup and set a sensible, yet strict CSP header.
+If the developer does add the CSP headers himself, the gateway will leave those untouched and pass the applications CSP headers to the browser.

+Use the [Add-Application-Gateway-Security-Headers.ps1](../src/Application-Gateway/Add-Application-Gateway-Security-Headers.ps1) script to add the CSP to your ingresses.

 # Networking
 There are different ways of doing networking within Azure.
 By default resources will either be public or have an IP Whitelist.
 By design we don't want to use public resources or use IP whitelists because of the potential insecurities in this.
 We made the choice to use two different ways of supporting connectivity; VNet whitelisting & Private Endpoint.